-Preparedness for impending disasters seems to be a big preoccupation for Ken Wheeler.
-Find out about his hoarding and bug out preparation behaviours and the odd attitude that seems to underlie them.
+Preparedness for impending disasters, real or imagined, seems to be a big preoccupation for Ken Wheeler.
+Find out about his hoarding and bug-out behaviours and the odd attitude that seems to underlie them.

 The Angry Photographer has also bought into the prepper approach to personal finance.
-He advocates amassing land, gold, silver, ammunition, marketable skills and even vodka, since these will be the new currencies once the economy has gone to ruin.
+He advocates amassing non-perishable food, land, gold, silver, ammunition, marketable skills and even vodka, since these will be the new currencies once the economy has gone to wrack and ruin.

-To that end, the Theoria Apophasis host has bought himself a cabin in the woods and acquired another parcel of unserviced property.
-He’s been building small solar arrays so that he can go off the electrical grid.
+To that end, the Theoria Apophasis host has bought himself a cabin in the woods and acquired other parcels of unserviced land.
+He’s also been building small solar arrays so that he can go off the electrical grid.

-Ken Wheeler’s propensity for gadget hoarding has him collecting a wide range of devices for things like water purification, lighting fires, providing light, and his vision of living off the land.
+Ken Wheeler’s propensity for gadget hoarding has him collecting a wide range of devices for things like food preservation, water purification, lighting fires, providing light, and his naive vision of living off the land.

 Why does the Angry Photographer devote so much time and energy to these preparedness activities?
 He seems to experience delusions of impending disaster.

-The Theoria Apophasis host insists that he’s not a “Chicken Little.”
-Instead, he simply has a gift for situational awareness and keeping his “head on a swivel.”
+The Theoria Apophasis host insists he’s not a “Chicken Little.”
+Instead, he simply has a gift for “situational awareness” and “keeping his head on a swivel.”
 He claims to detest being labelled a “prepper,” perhaps more because of the term’s connotation than his disaster preparation activities themselves.

 Ken Wheeler reports that he’s been aware of the coming catastrophe for the last twenty years.
 The irony that two decades have passed without any of his predictions coming true seems to be lost on him.